LLNL/sundials/doc/cvode/guide/source/Usage/index.rst

       A stop time not reached before a call to :c:func:`CVodeReInit` will remain active but can be disabled by calling :c:func:`CVodeClearStopTime`.

-.. c:function:: int CVodeInterpolateStopTime(void* cvode_mem, booleantype interp)
+.. c:function:: int CVodeSetInterpolateStopTime(void* cvode_mem, booleantype interp)

-   The function ``CVodeInterpolateStopTime`` specifies that the output solution should be interpolated when the current :math:`t` equals the specified ``tstop`` (instead of merely copying the internal solution :math:`y_n`).
+   The function ``CVodeSetInterpolateStopTime`` specifies that the output solution should be interpolated when the current :math:`t` equals the specified ``tstop`` (instead of merely copying the internal solution :math:`y_n`).